Why Making it to Your Second Year of College Matters

 Received bad grades or fell behind in your first year?
 You can make up for it!

-If you fell behind in your first year or had a bad semester/quarter, don’t be hard on yourself!
+If you fell behind in your first year or didn't receive the grades you hoped for this quarter/semester, don’t be hard on yourself!
 Since your first and second years are focused on general education courses, you have a chance to retake classes and improve your GPA.
 During your first year you also might have picked up study strategies along the way, which you can apply in your second year.

 What you can do to persevere to your second year